 - Territory management

 Flowlu is a cloud-based CRM.
-This CRM is suited for all size of businesses.
-It offers online lead & events management, contacts and follow-ups, provides sales reports, generates invoices and consists web forms for lead generation.
+This CRM is suited for all sizes of businesses.
+It offers online lead & events management, contacts, and follow-ups, provides sales reports, generates invoices, and consists of web forms for lead generation.

 The unique propositions of this CRM are its offerings like project management and accounting.
-These features make it an ideal choice for businesses who want to automate their sales, marketing, finance and other functions.
+These features make it an ideal choice for businesses that want to automate their sales, marketing, finance, and other functions.